-Braun and Hitler met in 1929, while the 17-year-old worked in a Munich photography studio.
-Braun described the leader of the Nazi Party as “a gentleman of a certain age with a funny moustache and carrying a big felt hat.”
+Braun and Hitler had first met in 1929 when 17-year-old Braun was working in a Munich photography studio.
+Braun described the leader of the Nazi Party as “a gentleman of a certain age with a funny mustache.”

 Throughout their 16 years together, Hitler hid his relationship with Braun from the outside world.
+But she was still devoted to him.
 When Hitler survived an assassination attempt in 1944, Braun vowed, “From our first meeting I swore to follow you anywhere – even unto death – I live only for your love.”

 Braun joined Hitler in his bunker in April 1945.
 With the Red Army steps away, the two exchanged wedding vows underground.

-Before their wedding, Hitler ordered Braun to leave but she refused, promising loyalty until the end.
-Braun told her friends, “Better that ten thousand others die than he be lost to Germany.”
+Before their wedding, Hitler had initially ordered Braun to leave.
+But she refused and promised fidelity to him until the end.
+This wasn’t surprising, especially since Braun had once told her friends, “Better that ten thousand others die than he be lost to Germany.”

-“Doctor, you know my decision,” Hitler declared, “There is no change!
+“Doctor, you know my decision,” Hitler said to Goebbels.
+“There is no change!
 You can of course leave Berlin with your family.”
-Goebbels would not, and neither would his family.
-Goebbels and his wife would soon poisoned their own children and killed themselves as well.
+Goebbels would not — and neither would his family.
+Not long after Hitler’s suicide, Goebbels and his wife would kill themselves — and their own children as well.

 Hitler assembled his personal staff and shook everyone’s hand.
+Braun also said her goodbyes.
 To one of Hitler’s secretaries, Braun said, “Please do try to get out.
 You may yet make your way through.
 And give Bavaria my love.”

 In a calm voice, Hitler told his valet, SS officer Heinz Linge, “I am going to shoot myself now.
 You know what you have to do.”

-Before leaving, Hitler gave a Nazi salute and announced, “It is finished, goodbye.”
+Hitler then gave a Nazi salute and announced, “It is finished, goodbye.”

-Hitler and Braun locked themselves in their private room.
-It was early afternoon on April 30, 1945.
+Deep inside the bunker, Hitler and Braun locked themselves in a private room on the afternoon of April 30, 1945.
 Eva took a cyanide capsule and waited for it to kill her.
-Hitler also swallowed a cyanide pill.
-Then he shot himself in the temple.
+Hitler also swallowed a cyanide pill — then shot himself with a pistol.

-Outside the room, Hitler’s loyalists waited for the sound of a gunshot.
+Outside the room, Hitler’s loyalists waited for the gunshot.

 “Suddenly… there is the sound of a shot, so loud, so close, that we all fall silent,” said Hitler’s secretary Traudl Junge.
 “It echoes on through all the rooms.”